Key takeaways

 1. Too much developer dependency

 In most B2B companies running WordPress or a legacy CMS, marketing cannot change a hero image, update a pricing table, or launch a landing page without raising a ticket and waiting.
 Sometimes days.
 Sometimes weeks.
+If you're evaluating a move from WordPress, how long a Webflow migration actually takes is usually the first practical question.

 Webflow changes that ownership model.
 Marketers handle the majority of day-to-day website work themselves, within guardrails that developers set up.
 This is not about cutting developers out.
 It is about stopping them from spending half their week on things that should never have needed them.